The Best Coleslaw (with Greek Yogurt!)

 How to Make Greek Yogurt Coleslaw

-In a mixing bowl, whisk together the Greek yogurt, vinegar, lemon juice, honey, salt, pepper, and celery seed until smooth.
-Taste and adjust, adding a little more honey for sweetness, vinegar for tang, or salt and pepper for balance.
+Whisk together the Greek yogurt, white vinegar, lemon juice, honey, kosher salt, black pepper, and celery seed until smooth.
+Taste and adjust with a little more vinegar for tang, honey for sweetness, or salt and pepper for balance.

-Finely shred the green cabbage, purple cabbage, and carrots so they are easy to eat and coat well with the dressing.
-Chop the fresh herbs into small pieces so they distribute evenly throughout the slaw.
+Finely shred the green cabbage, purple cabbage, and carrots so everything coats evenly in the dressing.
+Chop the herbs into small pieces so they distribute throughout the slaw.

 3. Toss Everything Together

-Add the shredded cabbage, carrots, and herbs to a large bowl.
-Pour the dressing over the top and toss until everything is evenly coated and glossy.
+Add the cabbage, carrots, and herbs to a large bowl.
+Pour the Greek yogurt dressing over the top and toss until everything is evenly coated and glossy.

 Recipe Tips and Tricks